-Life of man is a pre-destined path, rightly designed by the supreme power.
-He firmly believed in this.
-Since childhood he had a dream of becoming a stage singer.
+Life of man is a per-destined path, rightly designed by the supreme power.
+Since childhood, he had a dream of becoming a stage singer.
 And yes, at this stage of his life, he says, Yes!
 Mission accomplished!
-Meet music maestro and Guruji of many Nandan G Herlekar of Belgaum.
+Meet music maestro and Guruji of many Nandan G Herlekar of Belagavi.

-Nandan still remembers the day when he sang for the first time in front of many people.
-He was a small boy of eight years and sang a patriotic song in a remote village in Nanded district of Maharashtra on the republic day.
+Nandan still remembers the day when he sang for the first time in front of a crowd and when he was only eight and sang a patriotic song in a remote village in the Nanded district of Maharashtra on Republic Day.
 It was appreciated by one and all and was very halcyon and on the wings of ecstasy.
-From that day his desire to sing grew and he was in search of occasions to sing.
-He anxiously took part in the musical activities in the school and then in high school.
-Fortunately some staff members of the high school were musically talented and they encouraged Nandan to sing and act on the stage on every occasion.
-He learnt a lot from one Shahir Bilgoji.
-They went to many villages to sing Powadas, Lawnis and other folk songs.
+He took part in the musical activities in the school & fortunately, some staff members of the high school encouraged Nandan to sing and act on the stage on every occasion.
+His first Guru was Shahir Bilgoji.
+Together they went to many villages to sing Powadas, Lawnis and other folk songs.
 During those years they staged a musical drama (Waga-Natya) “Pudhari Pahije” written by Pu.
 La.
-Deshapande.
-Nandan sang all the songs in the drama though they belonged to different roles.
+Deshpande.
+Nandan sang all the songs in the drama.

 Nandan’s college days were also wonderful.
-Prof. Arvind Yalgi, a very cultured man was the principal and he directed the same Waga Natya in college.
+Prof. Arvind Yalgi was the principal and he directed the same Waga Natya in college.
 Prof. Page, a Sanskrit scholar was the next principal.
 He sang “Geet Ramayan” beautifully.
-He encouraged Nandan a lot.
-He was very happy when he accompanied him on harmonium.
-They both used to sing on every occasion in college and also in private ‘mehfils’.
+He encouraged Nandan a lot and also accompanied him on the harmonium.

-Along with music, he began his career as a sub-editor in ‘Belgav-Varta’ and then became an assistant reporter for Belgaum for newly started edition of ‘Sakal’s Kolhapur edition.
+Along with music, he began his career as a sub-editor in ‘Belgav-Varta’ and then became an assistant reporter for Belagavi for a newly started edition of ‘Sakal’s Kolhapur edition.
 It was a nice experience in writing columns and music reviews.
 He has also written hundreds of reviews and articles on music in ‘Tarun Bharat’.
 He even today writes reviews on music and also articles on music in the current generation.

-He began teaching music to Bhajan groups and took some of them to AIR Panaji for broadcast.
-This was the time when he founded his music class in 1982 and began teaching vocal music and instruments like Tabla and harmonium.
-Eventually his institution became an examination centre of A. B. Gandharva Maha Vidyalaya of Mumbai.
+He began teaching Bhajans and eventually founded his music class in 1982 and began teaching vocal music and instruments like Tabla and harmonium and today this center is an examination centre of A. B. Gandharva Maha Vidyalaya of Mumbai.

 In 1983 he accepted a job as a music teacher in Kendriya Vidyalaya, Air Force Station, Sambra.
-In the span of almost twenty seven years in K. V., he has enjoyed his job with hundreds of his own compositions, skits, poems, group songs, dance dramas and many other genres.
-Heepresented Bangalore region with twenty five students to Indore in 1990 and to Assam in 1998 for Cultural Exchange Programmes.
-He also had an opportunity to be a resource person for the in-service courses for music teachers for three times so far.
-He also has been a facilitator for oracle’s Thinkquest.org to teach the teachers to use websites for teaching music.
+In the span of almost two and half decades in K. V, he has enjoyed his job with hundreds of his own compositions, skits, poems, group songs, dance dramas and many other genres.

 My father Govindrao Herlekar was a true lover of music.
-He took us to concerts where we enjoyed from the core of heart.
-He inherited the ‘Seva’ of music department at the Darbar of Maniknagar and we children were fortunate to listen to the great musicians of that time.
+He took us to concerts that we enjoyed from the core of our hearts.
+He inherited the ‘Seva’ of the music department at the Darbar of Maniknagar and we children were fortunate to listen to the great musicians of that time.
 Being Bapurao’s children (as he was popularly called!), we were treated with special attention by all at Maniknagar.
-The musical treat we received every year during Datta Jayanti festival of six days had been wonderful in our lives.
-I am immensely benefited by the music I listened there and have stuffed it in the inner part of my heart.
+The musical treat we received every year during the Datta Jayanti festival of six days had been wonderful in our lives.
+I immensely benefited from the music I listened to there and have stuffed it in the inner part of my heart.

 During that time I began taking lessons in vocal music from Pt.
 Sangameshwar Gurav in Vadgaon.
-After he went to Dharwad as a professor of music in Karnatak University, I was again in search of a Guru and I met Pt.
+After he went to Dharwad as a professor of music at Karnatak University, I was again in search of a Guru and I met Pt.
 Mrutyunjayabuva Puranikmath.
-Due to old age Buva was reluctant to accept anyone as a Shishya, but I was adamant and eager to learn from him.
-After a struggle of six months I could win his heart and he began to teach me.
-From 1979 to till his demise in 2002 he taught not only music, but the way of life.
+Due to old age, Buva was reluctant to accept anyone as a Shishya, but I was adamant and eager to learn from him.
+After a struggle of six months, I could win his heart and he began to teach me.
+From 1979 to his demise in 2002 he taught not only music, but the way of life.

 How do you break the barrier of non-support from media to Indian Classical music?